Custom Website Development vs Template 2026 – Honest Comparison

 Conclusion

 Custom development or template?
 Always depends on the business goal, not the unit price.
-If you’ll use the site for 2–5 years and seriously want organic traffic / leads, custom pays back over 5 years - and delivers far more.
+If you will use the site for 2–5 years and want serious organic traffic and leads, custom pays back across 5 years — and delivers far more.
 Get a free custom website quote.